wavefrontHQ/docs/pages/doc/logging_faq.md

 summary: Learn how to customize your logging experience and find answers for frequently asked questions.
 ---

-{% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
-If you'd like to participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}
+{% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
+If you'd like to participate, contact your Tanzu Observability account representative."%}

-{% include tip.html content="This document is work in progress!" %}

-## Don't See Logs When Drilling Down From a Chart?
+## Why Don't I See Logs When I Drill Down From a Chart?

-Did you right-click on a chart, click logs, and saw no data on the Log Browser?
-This can happen:
+If you right-click on a chart and select **Logs**, you're directed to the Log Browser.
+If ou don't see data on the Log Browser, here are some things to explore:
-* If your chart has data from more than one source.
-You can only search data from one source on the Log Browser.
-Therefore, select a source using **Source** and search again.
+* If your chart has data from more than one source, the Log Browser cannot show the logs because it can show logs from only one log.
+To see the data corresponding to the chart query but focused on one source, select a sourc in the Log Browser and click **Search**.
-* If you have not tagged your log data using the source, application, service, and other additional tags when sending the logs from your log shipper.
-See [What’s a Log?](logging_overview.html#whats-a-tanzu-observability-log) for details.
+* If you have not tagged your log data using the source, application, service, or other tags when you sent the logs from your log shipper, you might see no search results in the Log Browser.
+See [What’s a Log?](logging_overview.html#whats-a-tanzu-observability-log) for details on the log syntax.

-## Don't See Application and Service Logs?
+## Why Don't I See Application and Service Logs?

-To see logs for an application and service on the Log Browser, you need to tag the data with the `application` and `service` tags on your log shipper (example: Fluentd) before sending the logs to Tanzu Observability.
-If the logs do not have the application and service tags, the Wavefront proxy adds the application and service tags to the log data and assigns the value `none`.
+To see logs for an application and service on the Log Browser, the data must include the `application` and `service` tags when they're sent by your log shipper (e.g. Fluentd).
+If the logs do not have the `application` and `service` tags, the Wavefront proxy adds the application and service tags to the log data and assigns the value `none`.

 {{site.data.alerts.note}}
   <ul>
     <li>
       There may be a marginal cost increase for additional tags.
-For more information, contact <a href="wavefront_support_feedback.html#support">technical support</a>.
     </li>
     <li>
-      Distributed tracing uses the concept of application and service.
-Therefore, for Tanzu Observability to map the log data to the trace data you need to use the same tags.
+      If you're using our [distributed tracing](tracing_basics.html) solution, use the same `application` and `service` tags in both places to map from the tracing GUI to the Log Browser.
     </li>
   </ul>
 {{site.data.alerts.end}}